SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_250e4095-fa08-4101-bb02-e72f870fcbd1_do_not_edit_manually.md

     - **Effort:** elementary

+??? abstract "Windows Defender Abuse Restoration"

+    The rule detects attempts to abuse Windows Defender file restoration tool.
+The Windows Defender process is allowed to write files in its own protected directory.
+This functionality can be used by a threat actor to overwrite Windows Defender files in order to prevent it from running correctly or use Windows Defender to execute a malicious DLL.

+    - **Effort:** intermediate

 ??? abstract "Windows Defender Configuration Changed"

     Detects when an feature configuration change is made to Microsoft Windows Defender (enabling or disabling real-time protection, etc.)